A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 Takeshita Street in Tokyo filled with people

-It can be overwhelming, particularly if you visit on the weekend!
+I won’t sugar coat it, it can be very overwhelming, particularly if you visit on the weekend!

 My recommendation is to walk down Takeshita Street first before it gets too crowded, and then head to the quieter Omotesando Hills area.
 The Omotesando Hills consists of manicured streets with trendy boutiques and hip cafes, and is likened to the “Beverley Hills of Tokyo.”